There are lots of opportunities for adult educators and adult learners to get involved in Erasmus+.

 For more details contact the Project Support and Development Team.

 How do you find a partner or courses?

-Contact Seminars: You can find a partner for your project by participating in a funded Contact Seminar which allows you to connect with similar organisations across Europe.
-Get in touch with Léargas to find out more.
+You can find a partner for your project by participating in a funded Contact Seminar which allows you to connect with similar organisations across Europe.
+Visit the Léargas Training and Events page to find out more.